KANGWEII/cpp_primer/src/chapter12/README.md

 - Use std::vector for most dynamic array use cases because of its safety and flexibility.
 - Use std::unique_ptr if you need a fixed-size dynamic array with automatic cleanup.
 - Avoid raw pointers unless absolutely necessary.

+---

+### Question 10
+**Q:** What is allocator class?
+**A:** Allocator is memory management tool for low level operations.
+It is being used in STL containers by default, for example, `std::vector`, uses it manage its memory.
+Allocator requires manual construction (construct) and destruction (destroy) of objects, leaving memory cleanup entirely to the developer.

+---